 Are you a little nervous about starting this new phase in your relationship?
 Totally understandable, almost everyone feels this way before their wedding.
 While you may want to skip taking a heavy dose of liquid courage (AKA alcohol) you can bolster confidence in other ways.
-Adding one or two good luck charms could make all the difference, even if it is a placebo effect.
-Bonus: some of them have pretty cool origin stories, so even if they don’t work, they’re fun to incorporate.
+Adding one or two good luck charms on your wedding day could make all the difference, even if it is a placebo effect.
+Bonus: some of them have pretty cool origin stories, so even if they don’t work, good luck charms are fun to incorporate.

-Here are a few wedding day lucky charms.
+Here are a few good luck charms for your wedding day.

 A sixpence in your shoe

 Even if you’ve just dipped your toes into wedding planning, you’ve probably come across the saying, “something old, something new, something borrowed something blue, a sixpence in your shoe”.
 So where does it come from?
-Way back in the day - beginning around 1883 - blushing brides would be gifted with a sixpence coin to place in her shoe for good luck.
+Way back in the day - beginning around 1883 - blushing brides would be gifted with a sixpence coin to place in her shoe as a good luck charm.
 No, a loonie or toonie cannot be swapped in, so you’ll have to hit a bridal boutique to hunt one down.

 A family heirloom